austen626/common-go/README.md

-# Redpanda Common Go Repository
+# Common Go Repository

-Welcome to the Redpanda Common Go Repository!
-This repository serves as a hub for sharing code across various Redpanda code bases.
-While the community is welcome to utilize the code herein, please note that we do not offer any guarantees, support, or consider feature requests.

-This repository is used to share code between different Redpanda code bases.
-It may be used by the community, but we do not provide any guarantees, support and won't consider any feature requests.
+Common Go Repository to be used for various projects

 ## API Module